Learn to Play Expedition

 - What happens when you're dead (or knocked out)?
 Well, we're not qualified to answer that... but, in Expedition, if you die during combat, you cannot play loot or abilities for the rest of combat, or until healed.
 Other adventurers may heal you with loot or abilities during combat.
 At the end of combat, any dead / knocked out adventurers are revived to the same health as the rest of the party.

-If you have other questions regarding the RPG rules, cards or how to play, you can email Expedition@Fabricate.io
+If you have other questions regarding the RPG rules, cards or how to play - or suggestions on how we can improve this roleplaying game - you can email Expedition@Fabricate.io